Balance of payments and international investment position

-The international accounts offer a full reconciliation of the changes in the international investment position broken down into transactions, revaluations (price and exchange rate changes) and other volume changes.
+The international accounts offer a full reconciliation of the changes of the international investment position into transactions, revaluations (price and exchange rate changes) and other volume changes.

 The monetary presentation of the balance of payments is a tool for assessing the impact of balance of payments transactions involving euro area non-monetary financial institutions (non-MFIs) on monetary developments.

 The principle underlying this presentation is the link between the external counterpart of money (M3), as reflected in the balance sheet of the MFI sector, and the transactions of the MFI sector included in the balance of payments.Occasional Paper No 238 of February 2020: Revisiting the monetary presentation of the euro area balance of payments

 The international role of the euro report is published annually and reviews the use of the euro in global markets and by residents of countries outside the euro area.
 The statistical annex includes payment transactions for goods and services and financial market transactions with euro area residents or with other non-residents.The international role of the euro